gwenwindflower/discovery-zone.nvim/README.md

 # Discovery Zone

-Discovery zone is a Neovim playground for exploring the dbt Cloud GraphQL APIs, specifically the Discovery API, although it's one line to cut over to the Semantic Layer API.
+Discovery Zone is a Neovim playground for exploring the dbt Cloud GraphQL APIs, specifically the Discovery API, although it's one line to cut over to the Semantic Layer API.

 It aims to provide a rich development environment for writing and testing dbt GraphQL queries, with the following features: